rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - Through **intensive bootcamp training** to understand fundamentals and acquire best practices.
-I am currently applying creative design technologies in my upcoming personal projects.

 #### **Do you prefer hard work, or smart work?**

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - **Smart work**.
-Spending all my life in the workplace and putting in a lot of effort completing a task in the hope of incentives is not guaranteed.
-Smart work involves self-care, upskilling, and implementing strategies to get things done quickly, consistently, and efficiently.
+It involves self-care, upskilling, and implementing strategies to get things done quickly, consistently, and efficiently.

 #### **What makes you unique?**